 A rash is a noticeable change in the texture or colour of your skin.
 There are numerous causes including allergies, medications, cosmetics and certain diseases, such as chickenpox and measles.
 While the usual concerns for gadget buyers focus on specifications, its also worth giving some consideration to the skin sensitivity of wrists.
 There is a realistic possiblity you may develop a rash from wearing your fitness tracker or smartwatch, a fact some manufacturers tend to gloss over.

-Fitbit made the news back in 2014 with the recall of its Force wearable fitness tracker (pictured on the right) after some users developed rashes on their wrists.
+Fitbit made the news back in 2014 with the recall of its Force wearable fitness tracker, pictured on the right.
+Some users developed rashes on their wrists.
 The device had been on sale for just five months and was supposed to be the high-profile successor to the Fitbit Flex.